Back to Blog

 In-Depth Analysis: The Truebit Incident

 On January 8, 2026, the Truebit Protocol on Ethereum was exploited, resulting in approximately $26 million in losses [1].
-The root cause was an integer overflow in the TRU purchase pricing logic.
+The root cause was an integer overflow in the TRU token purchase pricing logic.
 Because the contract was compiled with Solidity v0.6.10, which does not enforce overflow checks by default, a large intermediate value in the purchase-cost computation wrapped around to a much smaller number.
 As a result, an attacker could purchase a very large amount of TRU for little or even zero ETH, then immediately sell the acquired TRU back to the contract for ETH at a favorable rate, draining protocol reserves.

 0x0 Background